 Consultant vs Content Creator vs Influencer vs Marketer?

 - Social Media Content Creator

 - Social Media Influencer, and

 - Social Media Marketer

-Social Media Consultant: Consultants usually offer advice on social media strategy and policy to business owners.
+- Social Media Consultant: Consultants usually offer advice on social media strategy and policy to business owners.
 Their services can include: social media audit, social media strategy, coaching and training.
 If you’re a Social Media Consultant we suggest you use the Legal123 Consulting Legal Package.

 What do I need to know about using Influencers in social media campaigns?